 - A cloud-to-cloud backup provider’s sole focus is on backup data, so backups and recoveries are quicker and easier to perform.

 - Data backed up to another cloud is accessible from almost anywhere in the world.

 - C2C backups are generally immune to ransomware attacks on an organization because they are not on the office network.

 Cloud services are scalable, so backup data sets can grow easily in the storage space.
 However, organizations need to be careful about the volume of data, as costs will escalate and management will become more difficult.
 Most if not all management of the backup data falls to the managed service provider.

 Data backup can be complex, and an organization needs to make sure it knows exactly what a cloud-to-cloud backup provider is backing up.
 Additionally, if an organization uses more than one application, it may need a variety of products to back up all of its Cloud data.

 Furthermore, bandwidth and latency are always concerns with the cloud.
-A good internet connection is a must when looking to utilize a cloud backup solution.
+A good internet connection is a must when looking to utilize a backup solution.
 One way for an organization to gain confidence in its C2C backup strategy is through testing.
 The same methods used to test backup and recovery for on-premises data should be applied to cloud-to-cloud backups.